 obtain credit.
 A library of books for participants was created from funds made available through a mini grant from the Mental Health and Recovery Board and the Martha Hawks Bequest.

-In 2013, seven youth participated and six were successful in completing the program.
+In 2014, nine youth participated and eight were successful in completing the program.

-2013 Book Club Titles and Authors
+2014 Book Club Titles and Authors

 Title Author

 Touching Spirit Bear Ben Mikaelson

 Gathering Blue Lois Lowry

 Freedom Writer's Diary Erin Gruwell

 RIP in Heaven Jeanine Cummins

+CLINICAL AND DIAGNOSTIC EVALUATIONS

+The Court obtains psychological evaluations and risk assessments for a variety of reasons with the findings and recommendations of these evaluations used for case planning, dispositional options, amenability, sex offender classification purposes, or for cases where out of home placements are being considered.
+The Court contracts with outside sources to obtain these evaluations.
+In 2014, ten psychological and risk assessments were performed.
+The evaluations and assessments are funded by the RECLAIM Ohio grant.

+Drug screens are administered by the Court's probation officers and prevention and intervention officer as an aid in monitoring youth's compliance with probation and diversion or for evaluation purposes.
+The drug screens are paid for by the youth and from the Probation Services Fund.

 LIFE SKILLS

 Since 1982, the Court has cooperated with Goodwill Industries to provide a job skills program that allows youth to develop appropriate work skills and experience.
 Youth are also able to earn funds to pay fines, costs and restitution.
 The Probation Department is responsible for supervising these placements and working with the Goodwill staff to provide a support system for the youth.
 Goodwill also provides a life skills class to help those in the program learn about different careers, interview tips and how to apply for employment.
 This program is funded by the RECLAIM Ohio grant.

-During Fiscal Year 2013, nine youth were referred to job skills.
-Five of those referred were successful, one were not successful, and three remained working in the program.
+During 2014, six youth were referred to job skills.
+Four of those referred were successful, one was not successful, and one remained working in the program.